MID-IST-FALL-2018/elastic-math-server/README.md

 * There can be an unbounded number of clients in the system.

 * The results of the submitted tasks must stored in the same list as when they are initialised (variable `private List<ClientTask> tasks` in `Client.java`) and **in the same order as when they were requested**.
 For instance, if the list of tasks is `[1+2,3-2]` the list of tasks after processing must be `[3,1]`.
 If after submitting the tasks, the resulting list is, e.g., `[1,3]`, the result is considered as incorrect.
-Note that in this example I am using a simplification of `ClientTask` objects as the should include `id`, the flag `done` and so on.
+Note that, in this example, we are using a simplification of `ClientTask` objects as they should include `id`, the flag `done` and so on.

 ### Server